 If you are interested in mutually exchanging your home with another tenant, we can help you.
 Cairn tenants can swap houses with another Cairn tenant or a tenant from a different landlord.
 You must receive written permission from us before you are able to exchange your home.
 You can find out more information in our Mutual Exchange leaflet or by contacting us.
 Once you have found someone you want to swap with, you can fill in this application form.
+You should fill in this form if you live in the Highland area.

 All tenants have the right to carry out certain improvements and alterations to their homes.
 You must ask for permission before work is carried out.
 We will not refuse permission unreasonably.